stefda/action-cloud-run/README.md

 The `env` input is optional.
 If you don't provide a path to env file the run deployment will be triggered with the `--clear-env-vars` flag.

+Add `cloud_sql` input to link to CloudSQL instance.